-Benicia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Benicia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Benicia is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Benicia who work in management occupations (17.68%), office and administrative support (12.10%), and sales jobs (8.80%).

 One downside of living in Benicia is that it can take a long time to commute to work.
 In Benicia, the average commute to work is 31.46 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.